Oththa Seruppu Size 7 Movie Review: This Parthiban Movie Is A Brave Attempt

 Cons

-• Slow beginning
+• Slow Beginning

-• Slightly inconsistent climax
+• Slightly Inconsistent Climax

 Verdict

 Oththa Seruppu Size 7 is one of the bravest attempts of Tamil cinema in the recent past.
-This Parthiban movie is highly recommended for the audiences who love experimental films.
+This Parthiban movie is highly recommended for audiences who love experimental films.